Leon Schidlowsky: Israel

 In 1969, Schidlowsky was appointed Professor for Composition and Music Theory at the Samuel Rubin Academy of Music at the Tel Aviv University.
 In 1979 he was granted a sabbatical year, which he spent in Hamburg.
 He has given many conferences in Berlin, Hamburg, Stuttgart, Vienna, Lund, and Saragossa.
 Schidlowsky received several fellowships from the German Academic Exchange Service (DAAD), and stayed in Berlin twice for an extended period, where he composed and painted.
-During one of these sojourns, in 1999, his wife Susanne died; she was buried in Tel Aviv.

 He served at the university until 2000.
 Schidlowsky gave courses in composition in several countries; and he has helped to form and influence a whole generation of composers in Israel, including Avraham Amzallag, Chaya Arbel, Mary Even-Or, Rachel Galinne, Betty Olivero, Jan Radzynski, Ruben Seroussi, Ron Weidberg, Moshe Zorman.

 Personal life

 Schidlowsky's wife, Susanne Schidlowsky, died in 1999.
 They had five children (David, Elias, Judith, and twins Yuval and Noam).

 Schidlowsky died in Tel Aviv on 10 October 2022, at the age of 91.